Hamzaelhamdani/ODC-Club-Hybride-Platform/odc-backend/README.md

 ```

 ### 3. Configure environment variables
-Create a `.env` file in the root with the following:
+Create a `.env` file in the root with the following content:
 ```
 DB_HOST=localhost
 DB_PORT=5432